Vietnam.vn - Nền tảng quảng bá Việt Nam

 A pedestrian uses an envelope to shade himself from the sun, in London, July 2022.
 Photo: Hollie Adams/Bloomberg

-You may also have heard the phrase "scorching hot", which means hot as if there were fire all around you.
+You may also have heard the phrase "scorching hot", which means hot as if you were on fire all around you.
 Or "It's sizzling hot" is another way of saying very hot, which is also quite common in the US.
 When I hear this expression, I remember when I was in Michigan eating Chinese food in the winter of -17 degrees Celsius, I walked into the restaurant and ordered "sizzling rice soup", a hot soup and when I put the scorched rice in it, it boiled and made a "sizzle" sound - like a crackling sound, hot and delicious.
 The word "sizzle" is the "sizzling" sound when you fry something on a hot pan, so "sizzling hot" means very hot.

 Quang Nguyen